att-circ-contrl/TriadDrive/README.md

 Diagnostic BioChip probes if the block holding the probe is shimmed with tape to raise it.

+* `aux-mounts-dbc` -- This folder contains cable mounts that replace the mounting clip of the Triad drive.
+These hold the ZIF-clip connector boards used with the 2022 Diagnostic BioChip probes.

 * `aux-mounts-hflex` -- This folder contains cable mounts that replace the mounting clip of the Triad drive.
-These old the "heavy flex" analog signal cables used with Atlas and NeuroNexus probes.
+These hold the "heavy flex" analog signal cables used with Atlas and NeuroNexus probes.

 * `aux-probes` -- This folder contains CAD models of probes and CAD models of printable components for making mechanical mock-ups of probes.

+* `aux-proxies` -- This folder contains printable simplified proxy models of drives and associated hardware.
+These are stencils intended to be used on the mounting frame to check drive setups without needing to fully configure drives.

 * `aux-washers` -- This folder contains spacer "washers" used to raise the Triad drives above their default mounting locations.